 At 61 keys, this keyboard is much more portable than a full range (88 keys), which can be a plus for beginners and mobile players because of its smaller size, but might be a hindrance for classical players who need all of those keys.

-And below, please take a look at some of the best selling digital keyboards on Amazon:
+And below, please take a look at some of the best selling digital keyboards online:

 Now, the keys on the NP-12 themselves feel great (well, at least when you factor in the fairly cheap price of the NP-12), although it’s important to note that these keys are not full-weighted.
 While they’re a little lighter, they’re built with touch sensitivity to attempt to simulate a more realistic piano.
 The use of lighter keys brings down the weight of the keyboard to around nine lbs., which is relatively light for a keyboard.
 Still, it feels sturdy enough to withstand portability, and I think it would take a lot of stress testing to break this thing.